singnet/dev-portal/docs/ai-developers/keyterms.md

 The Inter-Planetary File System (IPFS) is a peer-to-peer network and a network protocol used to store and share data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
-Organization details and service details are stored in IPFS and the hash associated with them are stored in a Blockchain.
+Organization details and service details are stored in IPFS and the associated hash stored in the Blockchain.

 #### Registry
-The SingularityNET Registry is an ERC-165–compliant smart contract on the Ethereum Blockchain that stores organizations, services, and type repositories.
+The SingularityNET Registry is an ERC-165–compliant smart contract on the Ethereum Blockchain that stores organization, service, and type repository.

-Registry provides all the information needed to find and interact with AI services on the platform, either by listing the information in full, or  when it is too long, by listing the IPFS hash.
+Registry provides the information needed to find and interact with AI services on the platform, either by listing the information in full, or  when it is too long, by listing the IPFS hash.

 #### Contract
 Contract: Contracts are smart programs or algorithms, executes when certain conditions are met successfully.